 So really try to be consistent, it is the best way for us to correctly index your headline, index that snippet below. – John Mueller

 Across all the sites I look at, all of the title tags and H1 tags matched, meaning you had search results with categories literally with the title tag “Jackets” or “Dresses”.

-And in instances were the use of ALL CAPS is great for the on-page H1, couple that with a long product name and the resulting title tag just looks spammy:
+And in instances were the use of ALL CAPS is great for the on-page H1 (if styling allows), but couple that with a long product name and the resulting title tag just looks spammy.

 Using the example of dresses and jackets, I’d have wanted to optimise the title tags for better information architecture, better user experience (and CTR from SERPs), and inclusion of search phrases to match a variety of search intents.

 We also know from various studies and experiments that title tags carry a reasonable amount of weight as a ranking factor in Google.

 Meta Keywords and Meta Description

 Awesome that you can edit the meta descriptions of your pages, but looking at the thirteen sites, using a site: command, very few are optimised beyond the homepage.